 - 2.1.
-Where all of the alleged incident(s) can be characterised as low or medium level, the Coordinator or Deputy Accommodation Manager will investigate the matter.
+Where all of the alleged incident(s) can be characterised as low or medium level, the Student Life Manager or Deputy Accommodation Manager will investigate the matter.
 The investigation may include: - 2.1.1.
 Meeting with the people, such as you, alleged to have been involved in the incident. - 2.1.2.
 Obtaining further information from any attending Security Officer, Warden, complainant and any witnesses. - 2.1.3.
 Considering any evidence and/or mitigation submitted by you and others being investigated. - 2.2.
-Following their investigation, the Coordinator or Deputy Accommodation Manager will decide whether there has, on the balance of probabilities, been a breach of the terms and conditions of a licence to reside or an assured shorthold tenancy agreement in University Residences (which is also a breach of Regulation 9), or a breach of another Regulation, and either:
+Following their investigation, the Student Life Manager or Deputy Accommodation Manager will decide whether there has, on the balance of probabilities, been a breach of the terms and conditions of a licence to reside or an assured shorthold tenancy agreement in University Residences (which is also a breach of Regulation 9), or a breach of another Regulation, and either: - 2.2.1.

-- 2.2.1.
 Determine that you should receive advice about the implications of breaching Regulations and/or the terms of your licence or tenancy and potential steps that may be taken in the event of further breaches; or - 2.2.2.
-Apply an appropriate penalty or penalties as listed in Part G (Penalties); or - 2.2.3.
+Apply an appropriate penalty or penalties as listed in Part G (Penalties); or

+- 2.2.3.
 Refer the matter for informal resolution in accordance with paragraph 10 of this Part B. - 2.3.
-In all cases, the Coordinator or Deputy Manager can recommend that you seek pastoral support from another member of staff within Student Support Services. - 2.4.
-In any case where a breach has been found proven but the Coordinator or Deputy Accommodation Manager believes that you may be unfit for study, the Coordinator or Deputy Accommodation Manager can refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Fitness to Study procedure be started.
-This step does not preclude the Coordinator or Deputy Manager from imposing a penalty or penalties but any such penalty must be carefully considered in light of the concerns about your wellbeing.
+In all cases, the Student Life Manager or Deputy Accommodation Manager can recommend that you seek pastoral support from another member of staff within Student Support Services. - 2.4.
+In any case where a breach has been found proven but the Student Life Manager or Deputy Accommodation Manager believes that you may be unfit for study, the Student Life Manager or Deputy Accommodation Manager can refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Fitness to Study procedure be started.
+This step does not preclude the Student Life Manager or Deputy Manager from imposing a penalty or penalties but any such penalty must be carefully considered in light of the concerns about your wellbeing.

-3. Appeals from a decision of the Coordinator of Deputy Accommodation Manager
+3. Appeals from a decision of the Student Life Manager or Deputy Accommodation Manager

-Appeals from a decision of the Coordinator or Deputy Accommodation Manager (on the facts or on the penalty or both) shall be heard in accordance with Part H (Appeals).
+Appeals from a decision of the Student Life Manager or Deputy Accommodation Manager (on the facts or on the penalty or both) shall be heard in accordance with Part H (Appeals).